inband/net/proxmox/lab/README.md

 # LAB

-The LAB needs to have a convention that is easy to follow.
+The LAB needs to have an addressing convention that is easy to follow.

 Addresses will come from **41.0.0.0/8** range.
 Please note that the LAB is private and any external access to the internet will be NATed.